kahan15/RAG-APP/README.md

 ## How it Works

-1. **Ingestion:** Users upload files, provide URLs, or connect databases/images.
+1. **Ingestion:** Users upload files or provide URLs.
 Each is processed and embedded into a vector store (ChromaDB).
 2. **Chat:** User asks a question via the web UI.
 The backend:
    - Retrieves relevant chunks from the vector DB
    - Passes context to the LLM (Ollama or other local models)